umccr/gatk-bwamem-jni/README.md

 ./gradlew build
 ```

-This will work for testing but will only include a native library for your system.
+This will only include a native library for your system (or CI/CD runner).